DynaMoHack/DynaHack/doc/dgamelaunch.md

  * The `inprogressdir` *must* exist; make it as so: `sudo mkdir /opt/dgl-chroot/dgldir/inprogress-dyna`.
  * `ttyrecdir` is required if you want ttyrecs for play sessions *and* for spectating.
 You may want to create this directory in the `commands[register]` and `commands[login]` dgamelaunch hooks.
  * `setenv "LANG" "en_US.UTF-8"` is required for DynaMoHack to display Unicode graphics.
- * `setenv "DYNAHACKUSER" "%n"` sets the username that is stored in the "name" field in the `xlogfile` when games end ("charname" stores the name entered for each character).
+ * `setenv "DYNAMOHACKUSER" "%n"` sets the username that is stored in the "name" field in the `xlogfile` when games end ("charname" stores the name entered for each character).

 At the time of writing (August 2015) there is no support for mail (so no spectator messages) or extrainfo (so no dungeon depth/location data in the watch menu) in DynaMoHack.